gitpython-developers/GitPython/doc/tutorial.rst

 Understanding Objects
 *********************
-An Object is anything storable in gits object database.
-Objects contain information about their type, their uncompressed size as well as their data.
-Each object is uniquely identified by a SHA1 hash, being 40 hexadecimal characters in size.
+An Object is anything storable in git's object database.
+Objects contain information about their type, their uncompressed size as well as the actual data.
+Each object is uniquely identified by a SHA1 hash, being 40 hexadecimal characters in size or 20 bytes in size.

 Git only knows 4 distinct object types being Blobs, Trees, Commits and Tags.